octanner/ios-team/swift-style-guide.md

 ## Constants

 Constants are preferred over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
-Constants should be declared as `private static let` on the object if used in multiple functions, otherewise a simple `let` inside the function will suffice.
+Constants should be declared as `private static let` if used in multiple functions, otherewise a simple local `let` inside the function will suffice.

 **For example:**